 i) Every video submitted must be a final edited product: rough-cuts will NOT be considered for the selection.

-ii) Submissions need not have been previously distributed to be eligible.
+ii) Submissions do not need to have been already distributed to be eligible.

-iv) Every submission must be in horizontal format of a full HD (1920 X 1080 pixels) compressed with MP4 codec, data-rate of 10 MB/s.
-If a video is produced in square or vertical formats, the file should be inserted in the horizontal full HD format as described with black bands on left and right sides.
+iv) Every submission must be in horizontal format in full HD (1920 X 1080 pixels) compressed with MP4 codec, data-rate of 10 MB/s.
+In case a video is produced in square or vertical formats, the file should be inserted in the horizontal full HD format as described with black bands on left and right sides.

 v) WHO takes no responsibility for submissions that are lost, delayed, misdirected or incomplete or cannot be delivered or entered for any technical or other reason.
 Proof of delivery of the entry is not proof of receipt.